 So in this way, Abbot Suger’s chalice shows us that shamanic sex rites were known about in medieval times and also in pre-Christian Alexandria before the Mystery Groves and the Library of Alexandria were destroyed by successive Roman emperors.

-If you’d like a step-by-step guide to how to practice shamanic sex magic along with the historical evidence for the kings of old learning to do with this a hierodule, or sacred prostitute, on the night of their coronation, then you need my book Reclaiming Sovereignty.
+If you’d like a step-by-step guide to how to practice shamanic sex magic along with the historical evidence for the kings of old learning to do with this a hierodule, or sacred prostitute, on the night of their coronation, then you need my book The Sacred Sex Rites of Ishtar.